 To Avoid or Indulge?

 With the jury still out about caffeine’s effects on reflux, it can be difficult to know whether GERD patients should avoid coffee or tea.
-The University of Maryland Medical Center (UMMC) advises avoiding any type of acidic food or drink and includes both caffeinated and decaf coffee on the list.

-But when it comes to coffee, some evidence suggests that going decaf may help coffee drinkers avoid reflux symptoms.
+Some evidence suggests that going decaf may help coffee drinkers avoid reflux symptoms.
 A study published in Alimentary Pharmacology & Therapeutics concluded that drinking decaffeinated coffee rather than regular coffee can decrease reflux in patients with GERD.

 The relationship between tea and GERD is similarly debated.
 While some medical centers, including the Cleveland Clinic, recommend avoiding tea to avoid heartburn, there is a fair amount of evidence that suggests tea doesn’t cause reflux.
 Research published in the journal Gut reported that neither tea nor coffee appear to be risk factors for GERD.
 Another study in the World Journal of Gastroenterology also found that tea didn’t influence reflux and found drinking coffee to have only a mild association with reflux.